daronphang/programming-resources/cloud-computing/AWS/services/networking/VPC.md

 - A customer gateway device is a physical device or software application
 - When you have both gateways, you can then establish an encrypted virtual private network (VPN)

+## VPC Peering

+VPC Peering is used to connect two VPCs privately using AWS network. **Must not have overlapping CIDR**.
+VPC Peering connection is **not transitive** (must be established for each VPC that needs to communicate with one another, does not inherit existing peerings).

+## VPC Endpoints

+Endpoints provide private access to AWS services within a VPC using a private network instead of the public network (www).
+This gives you enhanced security and lower latency to access AWS services.

+There are two kinds of endpoints:

+- VPC Endpoint Gateway: S3 and DynamoDB
+- VPC Endpoint Interface: Rest of AWS services

+## AWS PrivateLink (VPC Endpoint Service)

+Provides the most secure and scalable way to expose a service to other VPCs.
+Does not require VPC peering, internet gateway, NAT, route tables, etc.

+- Your VPC exposes an ENI (Elastic Network Interface)
+- Third party VPC exposes a network load balancer
+- You establish a private link between both VPCs

 ### Virtual Private Network (VPN)

 A virtual private gateway enables you to establish a virutal private network (VPN) connection between your VPC and a private network, such as an on-premise data center or internal corporate network. **It allows traffic into the VPC only if it is coming from an approved network**.
+However, it goes over the public internet and may have limited bandwidth, but relatively fast to setup.

+There are two types of VPN:

+- Site-to-Site VPN: VPN over public internet between on-premises DC and AWS
+- ClientVPN: OpenVPN connection from your computer into your VPC

 ## AWS Direct Connect

 AWS Direct Connect is a service that lets you to establish a dedicated private connection between your **data center** and a VPC.
 As a different traffic is used as compared to public users, it helps you to reduce network costs and increase the amount of bandwidth that can travel through your network.
+However, it takes at least a month to establish.

 ```
 Data Center -> AWS Direct Connect -> VPC (Virtual Private Gateway)
 ```

-### Network Traffic

-When a customer requests data from an application hosted in the AWS Cloud, the request is sent as a **packet**.
-A packet is a unit of data sent over the internet or network.

-Before a packet can enter into or exit from a subnet, the **network ACL** checks for permissions.
-These permissions indicate who sent the packet and how the packet is trying to communicate with the resources in a subnet.
+## Transit Gateway

+A single gateway to provide transitive peering between thousands of VPC and on-premises, through hub-and-spoke (star) connection.

 ## Route table